14 Post-earnings announcement drift

 and se

-above ensure that the signs of the each result is the same as the sign of the denominator.
+above ensure that the signs of each result is the same as the sign of the denominator.
 This will prove useful in the approach to addressing outliers that we discuss below.

 In each test period, we choose the 70 firms with the largest sales within our larger sample.